 Politics isn’t really a game at all, unless you believe that after a donnybrook between your favorite team and its top rival, an actuarily prescribed number of the losers’ fans should be shot.
 People die because of decisions made by our politicians.
 The qualities we admire in a great football team–lock-step discipline, gamesmanship, a take-no-prisoners attitude–are not what we should be instructed to view with awe in the body politic.
 And to those who laugh with barely suppressed glee at fellow citizens who get taken in by the cons, e.g. the ‘dumb suckers’ who try to vote by text because someone pretending to be their candidate told them to, we say: in the long run the joke will be on you, though unfortunately some of the political pie in your face is going to end up all over the rest of us.
 If you really believe caveat emptor (let the buyer beware) should apply to our nation’s most sacred founding rite, you no longer believe we are a nation.
 Replacement: “E pluribus unum,” always…

 Part of our Talk, Talk, Talk series

->

-> Do you want to “correct” us on anything above?
+Do you want to “correct” us on anything above?
 Are there additional words and/or phrases you think should be added?
-Tell us in comments below–all Creative Politics blog posts are collaborative, living documents, the way Madison and Hamilton would do it if they were writing the Federalist today.
+Tell us in comments below–all Creative Politics blog posts are collaborative, living documents, the way Madison and Hamilton would create them if they were writing the Federalist Papers today.
 We welcome, nay urge, your feedback in the comment/discussion section below, and will be using it (with credit) to make what you just read more and more real–thanks much for your time and insights; they will go unpunished!